Configuration

 |---|---|---|

-TURNSTILE_ENABLED | Enable Turnstile on the public booking form | false |
+TURNSTILE_ENABLED | Enable Turnstile (also selects it when CAPTCHA_PROVIDER is unset) | false |

 TURNSTILE_SITE_KEY | Turnstile site key from the Cloudflare dashboard | (blank) |